mjec/hledger-lsp/server/README.md

 - `validation.emptyDescriptions`: Warn about transactions with no description
 - `validation.includeFiles`: Detect missing include files
 - `validation.circularIncludes`: Detect circular include dependencies
+- `validation.markAllUndeclaredInstances`: Mark all instances of undeclared resources with diagnostics, not just the first occurrence

 ### Severity Settings